mika-f/SakuraShaderSharp/docs/motion-graphics.md

 | Heart                                                | <img src="https://user-images.githubusercontent.com/10832834/133926390-21c351a7-ef65-4c8a-bee7-954772a9e5f7.PNG" height="250px" /> |
 | Segment (Unstable - A=0,05, B=1,0.5, Thickness=0.01) | <img src="https://user-images.githubusercontent.com/10832834/133926416-1c5ec9fb-5f89-4160-926f-d35a71dc099d.PNG" height="250px" /> |
 | Pie (Angle=100)                                      | <img src="https://user-images.githubusercontent.com/10832834/133926460-373d6f4c-7ac7-4532-adcc-98a8d8091067.PNG" height="250px" /> |

+### Color

+If you set `Use Individual Color` in Main Color to true, the color specified here will be used for coloring.
+However, this color specification may not work correctly if different colors are specified for overlapping shapes.

 ### Position Transform